ar-work-acc/chat_app/README.md

 ## OpenAPI

 Import into Postman.
 Next time, don't use HTTPS for local development!
+Also, use an object instead of an array for all JSON responses!